fayemolamine/Abstract-Classifier/README.md

 Average accuracy hides a range from 0% (Parkinson's) to 93% (Dementia).

 **2. Parkinson's has no linguistic home.**
-Every Parkinson's test paper was predicted as either Alzheimer's or ALS — never as Dementia or Huntington's.
+Every Parkinson's test paper was predicted as either Alzheimer's or ALS, never as Dementia or Huntington's.
 It sits at the intersection of motor language (shared with ALS) and cognitive language (shared with AD), mirroring a known clinical ambiguity around Lewy-body dementia.